InjectiveLabs/injective-protocol-specification/derivatives/v1-specification.md

 **Logic**

-Calling `batchFillOrKillOrdersSinglePosition` will perform the following steps:
+Calling `batchFillOrKillOrdersSinglePosition` will perform the same steps as `batchFillOrdersSinglePosition` but will revert if each of the quantities specified is not filled.

 ## **marketOrders**

-`marketOrders` can be used to
+`marketOrders` can be used to can be used to purchase a specified quantity of contracts of a derivative by filling multiple orders while guaranteeing that no individual fill throws an error.
+Note that this function does not enforce that the entire quantity is filled.
+The input orders should be sorted from best to worst price.

 ```solidity
 /// @dev marketOrders executes the orders sequentially using `fillOrder` until the desired `quantity` is reached or until all of the margin provided is used.